jjangsangy/TemperatureChart/docs/memory-bank/progress.md

 - **Dependency Optimization**: Unnecessary dependencies have been identified and removed, streamlining the project. `next-themes` and `lucide-react` were re-added as they are in use. `@radix-ui/react-dropdown-menu`, `@radix-ui/react-slot`, `class-variance-authority`, `recharts`, `tailwind-merge`, and `zod` were also re-added by the user, indicating their necessity.
 - **API Enhancement**: The weather API call now includes sunrise and sunset data.
 - **Chart Visualization**: The temperature chart now visually distinguishes between day and night hours.
+- **CI/CD Setup**: GitHub Actions workflow for running tests has been created and configured.
+- **Test Dependency Fix**: `ts-node` has been added and installed to resolve CI test failures.

 ## 2. What's Left to Build